 I’d been making due before with flimsy paint tray inserts and nope.
 Such a PIA.
 I’d used Handy way back in the day and never should have stopped.
-I use the cup for cutting in and the sturdy AF tray for rolling.
+I use the cup for cutting in and the sturdy tray for rolling.

 OK, cool, paint.
 But what about that nook?